bbatsov/emacsredux/_posts/2025-06-03-tree-sitter-powered-code-completion.md

 as well - check out his recent video on the subject [here](https://www.youtube.com/watch?v=Lt7vSgV2pv0).

-In time Tree-sitter will redefine how we're building Emacs major modes and what they can do.
-It's still early days and sky is the limit.
+In time Tree-sitter will redefine how we're building Emacs major modes and what they can do.[^2] It's still early days and sky is the limit.
 Exciting times ahead!

 That's all I have for you today.
 Keep hacking!